cfcgoncalves/goncalves/content/publication/goncalves-identification-2018/index.md

 publishDate: '2021-06-14T07:10:00.654974Z'
 publication_types:
 - '2'
-abstract: Cyanobacteria were the first organisms ever to perform oxygenic photosynthesis and still significantly contribute to primary production on a global scale.
+abstract: 'Cyanobacteria were the first organisms ever to perform oxygenic photosynthesis and still significantly contribute to primary production on a global scale.
 To assure the proper functioning of their primary metabolism and cell homeostasis, cyanobacteria must rely on efficient transport systems to cross their multilayered cell envelope.